National Library of France

 Supporting the current Europeana Migration campaign, we are offering dedicated resources to partner institutions wishing to integrate a Wikimedia component into their work.
 Find out more about the kinds of activities.

-Europeana, Photoconsortium, KU Leuven and Museo della Grafica invite communities from Pisa and beyond to this event to share their personal migration stories to our migration collection.
+Europeana and National Library of Latvia with partners and Latvian Museum of Emigration are inviting communities from Riga and beyond to this event to share their personal migration stories - and objects such as pictures, diaries, videos and letters - to our migration collection.

 *Some events and dates subject to final confirmation.